cdktf/cdktf-provider-launchdarkly/docs/environment.python.md

 The TTL for the environment.

 This must be between 0 and 60 minutes.
-The TTL setting only applies to environments using the PHP SDK
+The TTL setting only applies to environments using the PHP SDK.
+This field will default to `0` when not set.
+To learn more, read [TTL settings](https://docs.launchdarkly.com/home/organize/environments#ttl-settings).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/environment#default_ttl Environment#default_ttl}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/environment#default_ttl Environment#default_ttl}

 ---